Omotola28/WebProject/README.md

 # webProject
-Static pages using html and css
+Static pages using html and css, media queries where used to make website responsive.
+HTML and CSS validated